Add Beneficiary to Your DNA Test

 Is AncestryDNA right for you?
 See our review.

-Some people prefer a less secure but easier option: add your preferred beneficiary as a collaborator on your DNA test results now.
+Ancestry also has a less secure option for sharing your results with someone: add your preferred beneficiary as a collaborator on your DNA test results now.
 Here’s how to give someone access to your AncestryDNA* test and what the different levels of access mean.
 Granting the most possible access now, such as a manager on an AncestryDNA account, means you’re granting that person the ability to make changes, while you’re still living.
 This could cause problems.
 Of course, the powers of collaborators are limited, which in turn will lead to limited power for this kind of “beneficiary” in the future.

 If you and your relatives test with 23andMe, you might consider their shared account option.
 This is for those relatives who want to share access to all their genetic data with each other.